What to Do If You Are Spending Your Birthday Alone

 Practice Guided Meditation

 Looking to chill out and feel more zen on your birthday?
-I love guided meditations as a way to calm the mind, feel like you’ve escaped for a bit, and get answers to deep quesitons you’ve been struggling with.
+I love guided meditations as a way to calm the mind, feel like you’ve escaped for a bit, and get answers to deep questions you’ve been struggling with.

 Learn About EFT

 I’ve written more about EFT in this post as well as shared the person who I think is best to follow for EFT guidance on social anxiety.

-In this post about gratitude I share with you a sunburst gratitude worksheet that you can complete over the course of a month, but you could easily adapt this to be a birthday activity.
+In this post about gratitude, I share with you a sunburst gratitude worksheet that you can complete over the course of a month.
+But you could easily adapt this to be a birthday activity.

-If you rely solely on outside factors to bring you happineess, then your happiness level will go up and down like stock market in the middle of a national crisis.
+If you rely solely on outside factors to bring you happiness, then your happiness level will go up and down like the stock market in the middle of a national crisis.